-Surveys and observations captured staff's increased confidence and knowledge in implementing and embedding quality teaching elements.
-Document analysis of teaching and learning programs showed evidence of inclusion of quality teaching elements as an integral part of their teaching practice.
+Surveys and observations captured the staff's continued increased confidence and knowledge in implementing and embedding quality teaching elements.
+Document analysis of teaching and learning programs showed evidence of the inclusion of quality teaching elements as an integral part of their teaching practice.

-A gap in data and discussion indicated the need to strengthen staff confidence, engaging in own reflective practices and clarity around difference between coding scales.
+A gap in data and discussion indicated the need to strengthen staff confidence, engaging in their own reflective practices and clarity around the difference between coding scales.
 This will enable a clear insight into what constitutes the quality teaching coding scales for elements and provide support to staff in improving their own teaching practice.

-- Teachers have engaged in effective collaborative practices through peer dialogue and observations. - A large percentage of teachers have increased their knowledge of the quality teaching elements and how to implement them effectively. - The observation process has become an embedded practice where staff are wiling to participate without any hesitation. - QTR elements are embedded in teachers' programs in various KLAs, particularly literacy and numeracy which demonstrates refinements of practice.
+- Teachers have engaged in effective collaborative practices through peer dialogue and observations. - A large percentage of teachers have increased their knowledge of the quality teaching elements and how to implement them effectively. - The observation process has become an embedded practice where staff are willing to participate without any hesitation. - QTR elements are embedded in teaching programs in various KLAs, particularly literacy and numeracy which demonstrates refinements of practice.
 Through observations from team leaders, it was noted that student achievement has improved through differentiated quality lessons.
-Although online learning took place in term 3 and during the beginning of term 4, we were able to make changes to the QTR process and involved more teachers participating in the QTR. - Positive impact Pre and post survey reflected that staff experienced professional growth through the reflective and observation process.
-A positive impact has been the enthusiasm and value expressed by teachers to be provided the opportunities to collaborate within cross stages.
-Even though QTR was conducted online, staff surveys reflected there was a positive impact on teaching and learning through genuine and authentic collegial discussions and peer feedback. - The pre and post survey data was more helpful to provide insight on the impact of QTR on teaching pedagogy. - Assessment data from QTR is still too early to determine any impact on student achievement.
-Lack of casuals and online learning affected implementation of QTR and had to be modified to suit the changed learning environment.
+Although online learning took place in term 3 and during the beginning of term 4, we were able to make changes to the QTR process and involved more teachers participating in the QTR. - Positive impact Pre- and post-survey reflected that staff experienced professional growth through the reflective and observation process.
+A positive impact has been reflected in the enthusiasm and value expressed by teachers to be provided with the opportunities to collaborate within cross stages.
+Even though QTR was conducted online, staff surveys reflected there was a positive impact on teaching and learning through genuine and authentic collegial discussions and peer feedback. - The pre- and post-survey data was more helpful to provide insight into the impact of QTR on teaching pedagogy. - Assessment data from QTR is still too early to determine any impact on student achievement.